jamin3000/jamin3000/README.md

 - 👋 Hi, I’m @jamin3000
-- 👀 I’m interested in Data Science, Data Engineering and all things to do with ETL-ing on the blokchain
+- 👀 I’m interested in Data Science, Data Engineering and all things to do with ETL-ing
-- 🌱 I’m currently learning Data Eng techniques for reading oracle nodes like Chainlink on cryptocurrencies
+- 🌱 I’m currently learning Data Eng techniques
 - 📫 Hit me up at jamin@aya.yale.edu

 <!---